Tall Tale (film): Plot

-When Stiles catches up with to Daniel with his men having subdued Pecos, Paul, and John, he entices Daniel to give up the deed by filling him with doubts about the heroes.
+Stiles catches up to Daniel, with his men having subdued Pecos, Paul, and John.
+He entices Daniel to give up the deed by filling him with doubts about the heroes.
 Daniel then sees a vision of the Paradise Valley inhabitants being forced to help with Stiles' development.

 Just then, Daniel wakes up in the boat realizing it was just a dream with the ropes having not come undone.
-He ventures towards Stiles' train who was about to head out into the lands.

-Daniel confronts Stiles, the railroad magnate, and Stiles' henchmen as they attempt to run him over, until John arrives and holds the train.
+He ventures towards Stiles' train who was about to head out into the lands.Daniel confronts Stiles, the railroad magnate, and Stiles' henchmen as they attempt to run him over, until John arrives and holds the train.
 Stiles orders his men to kill them, but Pecos arrives and shoots off their trigger fingers, and the townsfolk join in to help, while Paul, who went inside while nobody noticed, cuts down the mine poles.
 Daniel then finishes off the last pole, killing Stiles and his men in the resulting cave-in and the crowd cheers for him.

 Daniel then returns to the farm and admits to his recuperated dad that the stories were true and their land is important.
 Paul, Babe, John, his mule Cold Molasses, and Pecos show up to say goodbye to Daniel.
 As Paul and John disappear with their animals, Pecos leaves his horse Widow-Maker to Daniel and twirls his lasso at a twister for his departure as Jonas witnesses it.